appnetcomm-language/ancl-spec/ancl-spec.md

 Connections work by providing a substitution of an Service or a Dependency with another one.
 This is reflected by two patterns:

-1. IngressConnection: The typical pattern is to substitute from an abstract Service description with one that is concrete.
+1. IngressConnection: The typical pattern is to substitute from an abstract Service description (e.g. lacking a port specification) with one that is concrete.
 This replaces something that is incomplete, and applies to all instances of that Service in that Model.
 1. EgressConnection: The less used case is one where only a specific Dependency needs a substitution.

 EgressConnections take precendent over IngressConnections.
 If both exist for a particular relationship, use the EgressConnection.